roman-butsenko/uart_out_basys_3/README.md

 ## Clock Generation

 The heart of the system is the `clk_gen` module.
 This module generates the clock signal required for both the transmitter and receiver to operate at a baud rate of 9600.
-If you are interested in this project, it might be worth your time, checking out [this helpful resource](https://www.instructables.com/UART-Communication-on-Basys-3-FPGA-Dev-Board-Power/).
+If you are interested in this project, it might be worth your time, also checking out [this helpful resource](https://www.instructables.com/UART-Communication-on-Basys-3-FPGA-Dev-Board-Power/).

 > **Note:** A baud rate of 9600 requires a clock signal period of 0.00010416 seconds, while our 100MHz signal, the one that is avaliable on Basus 3, has a period of 0.00000001 seconds.
 The author chose an inappropriate counter setup, counting to 10416.
 It is not suitable for that baidrate, since having a period of 0.00010416 seconds requires a change of state of clock signal once in 0.00005208 seconds or when the counter goes from 0 to 5207.
 Which is confirmed by the [source, which author referes to in step 7](https://itstillworks.com/12250910/how-to-create-a-simple-serial-uart-transmitter-in-verilog-hdl).